 Like all E-units, the locomotives' long frame may pose some problems on tighter radius curves, especially when coupled to equally long scale-length passenger cars.
 Despite those limitations, the sleek styling and colorful paint schemes make these the perfect power for streamlined passenger trains.
 Typical lashups included two to three locomotives (often in A and B combinations), but single units were also seen on smaller trains.

-The list of available models below includes all production that we can locate at this time.
+The list of available models below includes all products that we can locate at this time.
 It is possible that additional models, especially brass imports, have been available in the past.
 The locomotives listed here have also been produced in limited production batches so that availability will vary.

-N Scale: Life-Like (Proto-2000), Broadway Limited Imports
+- N scale: Life-Like (Proto-2000), Broadway Limited Imports

-HO Scale: Life-Like (Proto-2000), Cary (Bowser) - cast metal A unit shell only
+- HO scale: Life-Like (Proto-2000), Cary (Bowser) cast metal A unit shell only

-O Scale: Lionel, MTH, Key Imports (brass - 2-rail)
+- O scale: Lionel, MTH, Key Imports (brass - 2-rail)

-G Gauge (1:29 Scale): American Mainline Models (announced as of 2011)
+- G gauge (1:29 scale): American Mainline Models (announced as of 2011)